imi2201/Capstone-Project/README.md

 Please download the datasets and ensure they are accessible to the `.ipynb` files during training.

+### Trained Model

+You can find the trained model files in the repository.
+The `Model_1` file is available for download above.

+Unfortunately, `Model_2` cannot be provided here due to its large file size.
+If you need access to `Model_2`, please contact the project maintainers for alternative distribution methods.

 Thank you for your contributions to SelfMedic!